Environmental & Energy Planning

 Lanesborough Stormwater Management Support

-Berkshire Regional Planning Commission (BRPC) will provide professional planning assistance to the Town of Lanesborough for the purpose of providing assistance and guidance to the Town Manager and the Department of Public Works to implement the Town of Lanesborough Stormwater Management Plan and maintain compliance with the NPDES Phase II General Permit.
+The Berkshire Regional Planning Commission (BRPC) will provide professional planning assistance to the Town of Lanesborough to maintain compliance with the NPDES Phase II MS4 General Permit.

 View Project